 The article, if you read it, focuses mainly on the development of what Bernard calls technical content.
 An example of technical content would be Bellroy’s ‘Less is More’ graph.
 (I still have to play with this interactive graph every single time.
 It’s so fun!)
 And while content like this is amazing, not everyone has the technical know-how or in house expertise to create content like this on a regular basis.
 Nevertheless, there are still plenty of opportunities to create great content even if you are not a developer or graphic designer.

 How awesome is this?
-We got this hilarious holiday card in the mail from our delightful client and partner Pure Vision.
+We got this hilarious holiday card in the mail from our delightful client and partner Pure Vision (now KEEN Creative).
 It looks like they’ve also been circulating the card on their social media and it’s been getting a ton of likes and reshares.
 And you can see why.
 Pure Vision?
 How about Pure Genius??

 2. Monjeloco Jeans Customer Photo Uploads